 The pressure to hold such a debate has been steadily building since last July -- although from another perspective, it has been building for hundreds of years.
 Either way, Caribbean nations are now determined to seek reparations from western European governments for centuries of slave trading and brutalizing colonial rule.
 And they have made clear that they are in search of much more than dollars (although money is certainly part of the equation).
 They are calling for Europe and the Caribbean to collaborate in writing a new shared history of empire and colonialism -- a history that would enable the region’s population to productively reimagine its present and future politics.

 The sudden energy around reparations is striking.
 Through the early 1970s, most Caribbean territories were still under European control.
 The Caribbean Community and Common Market (CARICOM) was established in 1973, growing slowly from four members to its current size of 15 members and associates (Anguilla, Antigua and Barbuda, the Bahamas, Barbados, Belize, Dominica, Grenada, Guyana, Haiti, Jamaica, Montserrat, St. Lucia, St. Kitts and Nevis, St. Vincent and the Grenadines, Suriname, Trinidad and Tobago, and Turks and Caicos).
-Britain’s Black Debt: Reparations for Caribbean Slavery and Native Genocide
+But it was not until July 2013 that Caribbean heads of state called for a CARICOM Reparations Commission (CRC).
+Only a few months after its establishment, the CRC -- which is chaired by Hilary Beckles, pro vice chancellor at the University of the West Indies and the author of a leading text Britain’s Black Debt: Reparations for Caribbean Slavery and Native Genocide

 - Full website and iPad access